Arimoro2020/Drivers-Trip-Destinations/README.md

 # App Description:

-CLI app for performing complex queries by means of on seeded SQLite database build SQLAlcemy ORM by means of function calls in python, with database tables having many to many relationships.
+CLI app for performing complex queries by means of on seeded SQLite database build SQLAlcemy ORM by means of function calls in Python, with database tables having many to many relationships.